Danoloan10/gota-science/README.md

 ## Proof of concept

-A proof of concept showing the method and its effectiveness can be found in the document [proof-of-concept.pdf](proof-of-concept.pdf)
+A proof of concept showing the method and its effectiveness can be found in the document [proof-of-concept.pdf](proof-of-concept.pdf) (in Spanish).